Undergraduate Course: Mathematics for the Natural Sciences 1a (MATH08072)

 |Main Exam Diet S1 (December)|| ||3:00|

 On completion of this course, the student will be able to:

-- Display fluency in manipulating vectors and matrices up to and including eigenvectors.
+- Manipulate vectors and matrices up to and including eigenvectors.

-- Present clear written solutions to problems involving one or more areas of the syllabus.
+- Find the appropriate tools to use to solve problems involving one or more areas of the syllabus.

 |Graduate Attributes and Skills

 ||Students will have key skills in basic algebra, functions, probability, statistics, vectors, matrices and complex numbers.